-The status of the North Atlantic humpback whale population was the topic of an International Whaling Commission Comprehensive Assessment in June 2001; this meeting conducted a detailed review of all aspects of this population (IWC 2002).
+The status of the North Atlantic humpback whale population was the topic of an International Whaling Commission Comprehensive Assessment in June 2001, and again in May 2002; these meetings conducted a detailed review of all aspects of this population (IWC 2002).
 Although the most recent estimates of abundance indicate continued population growth, the size of the humpback whale stock may be below OSP in the US Atlantic EEZ.
 This is a strategic stock because the humpback whale is listed as an endangered species under the ESA.
 A Recovery Plan has been published and is in effect (NMFS 1991).
 There are insufficient data to reliably determine population trends for humpback whales in the North Atlantic overall.
 The average annual rate of population increase was estimated at 3.2% (SE=0.005, Stevick et al. 2001).
-As noted above, a recent analysis of demographic parameters for the Gulf of Maine (Clapham et al. 2001a) suggested a lower rate of increase than the 6.5% reported by Barlow and Clapham (1997), but results may have been confounded by distribution shifts.
-The total level of human-caused mortality and serious injury is not less than 10% of the calculated PBR and, therefore, cannot be considered to be insignificant and approaching zero mortality and serious injury rate.
-In particular, the continued high level of mortality among humpback whales off the U.S. mid-Atlantic states (Barco et al..
-2001), is cause for considerable concern given that at least some of these animals are known to be from the Gulf of Maine.
-This is a strategic stock because the average annual fishery- related mortality and serious injury exceeds PBR, and because the North Atlantic humpback whale is an endangered species.
+As noted above, a recent analysis of demographic parameters for the Gulf of Maine (Clapham et al. 2002) suggested a lower rate of increase than the 6.5% reported by Barlow and Clapham (1997), but results may have been confounded by distribution shifts.
+The total level of human-caused mortality and serious injury is unknown, but current data indicate that it is significant.
+In particular, the continued high level of mortality among humpback whales off the U.S. mid-Atlantic states (Barco et al. 2002), is cause for considerable concern given that at least some of these animals are known to be from the Gulf of Maine.
+This is a strategic stock because the average annual fishery-related mortality and serious injury exceeds PBR, and because the North Atlantic humpback whale is an endangered species.